inet-framework/inet-tutorials/_docs/configurator/step5.md

 <p><pre class="snippet" src="../configurator/step5a.xml"></pre></p>

 The `<route>` element describes a routing table entry for one or more nodes in the network.
-The `hosts` optional selector attribute specifies which hosts' routing tables should contain be affected.
+The `hosts` optional selector attribute specifies which hosts' routing tables should be affected.
 There are five additional optional parameter attributes.
 These are the same as in real life routing tables: `address`, `netmask`, `gateway`, `interface`, `metric`.